RedisLabs/raft/docs/Using.md

         int voting = raft_is_voting_committed(n);

         // You may also want to store address info for the node but skipping that
-        // part in this example as it is not part of the libraft serialize_node_into_snapshot(id, voting);
+        // part in this example as it is not part of the library serialize_node_into_snapshot(id, voting);
     }